pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="POST">MR. POST</span>: At the risk of being a member of the
 "Fifth Column" I want to defend our laying the foundations right now for a plan to photograph materials in Europe.
-Not one of us interested in materials in Europe has dreamed of <span style="page" id="page224">[p.224]</span> photographing all of them.
+Not one of us interested in materials in Europe has dreamed of <span class="page" id="page224">[p.224]</span> photographing all of them.
 We have urged---Professor Lunt and
 I did last night---the necessity of choosing carefully, selecting the materials that are now obtainable in European libraries and archives, and I have emphasized books as well as documents in order to bring them over here.
 As for the war in Europe,